 It’s these inferior items that end up being your future rare collector items (I’m looking at you Hotchkiss H-30).
 Nobody would ever say that the Swingline model 747 was a rare and hard-to-find stapler.
 That’s because it works , is well-made, and you never have problems with one.
 It’s successful and Swingline has made them since 1970 which attests to their high-quality.
 Then you have items such as the Flash 3-in-1 stapler and when you see one it becomes crystal clear why they weren’t made for very long.

 U.S. Patent 2269744 states that one of the purposes of the Flash Stapler “is to provide a stapling device of the character described of extreme simplicity so that same may be adapted for low-cost production in large quantities without the sacrifice of any constructional and operational advantages.”
 The manufacturer of the Flash Stapler certainly was successful in producing these for low cost in large quantities and of extreme simplicity.
 Unfortunately, they did so by sacrificing construction and operational advantages.

 The Flash Stapler measures 5.125″ L x 2.438″ W x 3.125″ H and weighs 8.5 ounces empty.
-It is made almost entirely of pressed steel with the base, plunger and staple cover painted in either green or maroon crackle paint.
+It is made almost entirely of pressed steel with the base, plunger and staple cover painted in either green, blue, or maroon crackle paint.
 The remainder of the stapler is simply thin, unpainted, uncoated, pressed steel.
 It does not use standard staples but instead was designed to be used with special Flash Staples.

 The Flash Stapler was manufactured by the Consolidated Staple Company of Chicago, Illinois.
 You will find Pat.
 Pend. stamped on the bottom of the stapler.
 I have seen a large number of these over the years and I have never seen one inscribed with a patent number or patent date